 What Is Self-Esteem?

 Self-esteem, in and of itself, doesn’t exist.
 It’s not something you can hold or find on a map, yet we all know what it is when someone says it.
-All self-esteem is is a construct that we and the social sciences use to quantify the sum of own or another person’s personality and attributes as an evaluation of one’s value, self-worth, and importance (Blascovich and Tomaka, 1991).
+Self-esteem is a construct that we and the social sciences use to quantify the sum of own or another person’s personality and attributes as an evaluation of one’s value, self-worth, and importance (Blascovich and Tomaka, 1991).

 You’ll notice that I talk about healthy self-esteem in this article and my self-esteem workbook, and that’s for an excellent reason.
-There’s low self-esteem which my self-esteem workbook will help you work on, there’s healthy/high self-esteem which is the goal, but there’s also inflated self-esteem, which is bad.
+There’s low self-esteem which my self-esteem workbook will help you work on.
+And there’s healthy/high self-esteem which is the goal, but there’s also inflated self-esteem, which is bad.

 Being overconfident can be risky in certain situations.
 Thinking your skill and abilities are massively greater than they actually are can cause you to take risks you shouldn’t.
 However, the ones we’re most likely familiar with are the versions of inflated egos at work that mimic the Peter Principle, where people’s skills elevate them to a position where they become incompetent.
 Accept, in this case, they didn’t even have those skills that got them into this position to start with.